ikara35/digital-ad-performance/README.md

-## Digital Ad Performance Analysis
+📊 Digital Ad Performance Analysis

-Bu proje, dijital reklam Facebook Ad ve Google Ad kampanyalarının performansını analiz etmek için oluşturulmuştur.
-Aşağıdaki adımlar uygulanmıştır:
+This project was created to analyze the performance of digital advertising campaigns from Facebook Ads and Google Ads.
+The following steps were carried out:

-- SQL (PostgreSQL) ile veri çekme
+Data extraction using SQL (PostgreSQL)
-- Python ve Excel ile A/B test analizi
-- Tableau ile görselleştirme

- ## Kullanılan Teknolojiler
+A/B testing analysis using Python and Excel

+Visualization with Tableau

+🚀 Technologies Used
-- SQL (PostgreSQL)
+SQL (PostgreSQL)

-- Python (pandas, matplotlib)
+Python (pandas, matplotlib)

-- Tableau
+Tableau

-- Excel
+Excel

-## Dosya Yapısı
+## Project Structure

-- `data/`: Örnek veri dosyaları
-- `analysis/`: Analiz kodları ve A/B test sonuçları
-- `sql/`: Veri çekmek için kullanılan sorgular
+data/         → Sample data files
+analysis/     → Analysis scripts and A/B test results
+sql/          → SQL queries used for data extraction
-- `dashboard/`: Tableau dashboard dosyası
+dashboard/    → Tableau dashboard files